scoulomb/misc-notes/tls/multidomain-appendix.md

 We can have in SAN:
 - also a wildcard
 - same top domain to be more specific

+We can also have different domain

 See part 1, certificate at (3'16) https://www.linkedin.com/learning/learning-ssl-tls/certificates?autoplay=true&resume=false&u=75507506